-There are four main categories of immigration status, and the financial aid opportunities which are available for a student will depend on the category he or she belongs to.
+There are four main categories of immigration status and each immigration category allows for different financial aid opportunities.
 The first category includes naturalized citizens, who have the same rights and opportunities as native-born citizens.
 The second category, permanent immigrants, includes lawful permanent residents, refugees, and asylees.
 When it comes to federal student aid, the U.S. government considers permanent immigrants “eligible noncitizens.”
 This means that they are eligible for all three types of federal student aid: grants, work-study, and loans.
 The third category, temporary residents, includes foreign students on a visa.
 (For information on financial aid opportunities for international students, check out Edmit’s latest article on the topic.)
 Finally, there are immigrants with discretionary status, including undocumented immigrants.
 Because financing college can be particularly difficult for students in this last category, this article mainly focuses on financial aid opportunities for undocumented students.

 Financial aid can be separated into four types: federal student aid, state aid, institutional aid, and private scholarships.
 Unfortunately, undocumented immigrants, including DACA recipients, are not eligible for federal student aid.
 They may, however, be eligible for state and institutional aid, as well as private scholarships.